 III.
 Resolution and Recommendation

-Federal courts should recognize state statutes giving trial preference to elderly litigants as substantive law, and should therefore apply them at the federal level.
+Federal courts should recognize state statutes giving trial preference to elderly litigants as substantive law and should therefore apply them at the federal level.
 While the simplest approach to solving this problem might be to merely add a new federal statute to trigger the requirement in Federal Rule of Civil Procedure 40 to give preference to actions entitled to priority by federal statute, this may be too much of a one-size-fits-all solution.
 This is especially so in light of differences from one state to the next in regard to what each is trying to accomplish with its statute.
 This is especially so given the rapid demographic changes projected over the next two decades, and the differences among various age cohorts within the broader “elderly” category as noted by former Massachusetts Superior Court Associate Justice Linda Giles.

 Similar considerations would advise against merely creating a new Federal Rule of Civil Procedure to govern these state trial preference statutes, as many tools already available to federal judges to achieve efficiency are underutilized, whether that is due to attorney oversight or judicial reluctance to intervene.